JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 ## Kotlin/Wasm and WASI

-Kotlin/Wasm benefits from [WebAssembly System Interface (WASI)](https://wasi.dev/) for server-side applications.
+Kotlin/Wasm uses the [WebAssembly System Interface (WASI)](https://wasi.dev/) for server-side applications.
 Applications built with Kotlin/Wasm and WASI use a Wasm-WASI target, allowing you to call the WASI API and run applications outside the browser environment.

-Kotlin/Wasm leverages WASI to abstract away platform-specific details, enabling the same Kotlin code to be executed on diverse platforms without requiring custom handling for each runtime and expanding the reach of Kotlin/Wasm beyond web applications.
+Kotlin/Wasm leverages WASI to abstract away platform-specific details, allowing the same Kotlin code to run across diverse platforms.
+This expands the reach of Kotlin/Wasm beyond web applications without requiring custom handling for each runtime.

 WASI provides a secure standard interface for running Kotlin applications compiled to WebAssembly across different environments.